alexbers/asmon/README.md

 ![Demo](https://alexbers.com/asmon_en.png)

-The library has a simple interface, you need only two things to develop your checkers:
+The library has a simple interface, you need only know two things to develop checkers:

-1. The `checker` decorator to mark function to be periodicaly launched
+1. The `checker` decorator to mark the function to be periodicaly launched
-2. The `alert` function to signal if something is wrong
+2. The `alert` function to signal that something is wrong

 Unlike other platforms you have unlimited checking posibilities and the performance of asynchronous Python.
-It is hundreds times faster than to launch some program or script on every check.
-That means that you can monitor thousands services from the cheapest VM on some hosting without any CPU or RAM problems.
+It is **hundreds times faster** than to launch some program or script on every check.
+That means that you can monitor thousands services from the **cheapest VM** on some hosting without any CPU or RAM problems.

-Alert messages are customizable, so you can include only relevant data in alert messages.
-The alert messages are automatically grouped.
+Alert messages are customizable, so you can include **only relevant data** in alert messages.
+The alert messages are automatically **grouped**.

-The script autodetects when the problem is fixed and sends the note about it.
-Also, it reminds about the problem on the specified intervals.
+The script autodetects when the problem is fixed and sends a note about it.
+Also, it reminds about the problem on specified intervals.

-When you change some checker, you don't need to restart the service, the runner will reload it automatically.
+When you change some checker, you don't need to restart the service, the runner will **reload it automatically**.

-If needed, the Asmon can export its metrics and your custom metrics in Prometheus format so your can monitor the Asmon.
+If needed, the Asmon can export its metrics and your custom metrics in Prometheus format so your can **monitor** the Asmon.

 ## Use Cases ##

-- Check if your sites are up and their certificate is not about to expire
+- Check if your sites are up and their TLS certificate is not about to expire
 - Check Telegram bots with Telethon library
 - Monitor hosts behind NAT.
 If the host is alive it can periodicaly connect to some port opened by checker
 - Remind about your best friends' birthdays :)